 In early American slavery, funeral customs were among the few areas of Black life where slave owners tended not to intrude.
 Despite the massive conversion of Africans to Christianity, they retained many of their former rituals associated with the respect of the dead.
 Placing personal items on graves is more than an emotional gesture.
 One resident of the Georgia Sea Islands testified, “Spirits need these [things] same as the man.
 Then the spirit rests and don’t wander.”
 In addition to personal objects, some Black graves in the South are decorated with white seashells and pebbles, suggesting the watering environment at the bottom of the ocean, lake, or river.

-Such material items are not associated with the Christian belief in salvation; they are more likely signs of the remembrance of African custom.
+Such material items are not associated with the Christian belief in salvation; they are more likely signs of remembering African customs.
 In South Carolina, nearly 40 percent of all slaves imported between 1733 and 1807 were from the Kongo-speaking region; their world of the dead is known to be underground yet underwater.
 This place is the realm of the Bakula, creatures whose white color marks them as deceased.
 Shells and stones signal the boundary of this realm, which can only be reached by penetrating beneath the two physical barriers.
 Their whiteness remembers that white, not black, in Central Africa is the color of death.

-Also found in black cemeteries are pipes driven into burial mounds to serve as speaking tubes that may allow communication with the deceased and mirrors that are said to catch the flashing light of the spirit and hold it there.
+Also found in Black cemeteries are pipes driven into burial mounds to serve as speaking tubes that may allow communication with the deceased and mirrors that are said to catch the flashing light of the spirit and hold it there.
 These same customs are found in the Bay Area of California burial sites.
 When given the opportunity, anyone will carry a heartfelt custom and tradition from place to place as essential cultural property.

 An Encyclopedia of African American Christian Heritage